This textbook is suitable for the following courses: Introductory Macroeconomics and Principles of Macroeconomics.

-The Instructor Manual (in Word format) will help guide you through the main concepts of each chapter such as learning objectives, key terms and takeaways.
-Many also include explanations and answers to chapter exercises.Powerpoint Lecture Notes
+The Instructor Manual guides you through the main concepts of each chapter and important elements such as learning objectives, key terms, and key takeaways.
+Can include answers to chapter exercises, group activity suggestions, and discussion questions.

 A PowerPoint presentation highlighting key learning objectives and the main concepts for each chapter are available for you to use in your classroom.
-You can either cut and paste sections or use the presentation as a whole
+You can either cut and paste sections or use the presentation as a whole.

 FlatWorld has partnered with Cognero, a leading online assessment system, that allows you to create printable tests from FlatWorld provided content.

 Test Bank Files for Import to Learning Management Systems

 For your convenience, we've packaged our test items for easy import into Learning Management Systems like Blackboard, Brightspace/D2L, Canvas, Moodle, or Respondus.

 Test Item File

 Need assistance in supplementing your quizzes and tests?
 Our test-item files (in Word format) contain many multiple-choice, fill-in-the-blank, and short-answer questions.

 At FlatWorld, we take pride in providing a range of high-quality supplements alongside our titles, to help instructors teach effectively.
 Supplements are available for instructors who have registered their adoption with us.
 If you need to review or preview something specific, please contact us.